Dreamworking-DH2413/DragonTrainer/Assets/Scripts/ToothlessWingController_IK_Setup.md

 - **Solution:** Adjust the fold parameter values in the inspector.
 Different rigs may need different values.

 **Problem:** Wings fold but don't flap
-- **Solution:** Check that your IK is setup correctly and targeting the shoulder/elbow bones
+- **Solution:** Check that your IK is setup correctly and targeting the shoulder/elbow/forearm bones

 **Problem:** Wings flap but don't fold
 - **Solution:** Make sure the script is initialized.
 Click the "Initialize" button in the inspector.

 ## Performance Notes
 - The script only animates bones when needed (uses `LateUpdate()`)
-- When IK is enabled, shoulder and elbow bones are completely skipped, reducing overhead
+- When IK is enabled, shoulder, elbow, and forearm bones are completely skipped, reducing overhead
 - The procedural animation is very efficient - no animation curves or heavy calculations
+- Only wrist and finger bones are animated by this script when IK is enabled